quinnanya/quinnanya.github.io/src/pages/cv.md

 - "The Data-Sitters Club", reviewed by Michelle Moravec. *Journal of American History*, Volume 111, Issue 2, September 2024, Pages 399–400, https://doi.org/10.1093/jahist/jaae174

 ## Talks and Presentations
+- University of London School of Advanced Study DHRH Seminar Series *The Fragile Record*.
+Panelist for "Cultural Heritage under attack: Saving cultural data in times of crisis".
+March 31, 2026.
 - Information Stewardship Forum 2026, Internet Archive.
 Plenary panel speaker on "Infrastructure, Tools, and Standards for Digital Government Information".
 March 18, 2026.
 - Stanford University, CESTA.
 "Craftivism in a Crisis: Making the Humanities Matter when it's All Falling Apart".
 January 29, 2026.
 [Original slides](/assets/files/craftivism-crisis.pdf) (PDF) and [writeup](/blog/2026/02/10/craftivism-crisis/).
 - Open Space Day of the Digital Academy at Bielefeld University.
 Interviewee about workflows.
 September 12, 2025.